apecloud/kubeblocks/docs/user_docs/installation/upgrade/upgrade-kubeblocks-to-0.8.md

 :::note

-Execute `kbcli version` to check the current KubeBlocks version you are using, and then upgrade.
+Execute `kbcli version` to check the current KubeBlocks version you are running, and then upgrade.

 :::

 ## Upgrade from KubeBlocks v0.6

-If you are currently using KubeBlocks v0.6, please upgrade to v0.7.2 first.
+If you are currently running KubeBlocks v0.6, please upgrade to v0.7.2 first.

 1. Download kbcli v0.7.2.